Dry January: What are the benefits and drawbacks?

 What do the experts say?

-Giving up alcohol for a month may aid weight loss and lower blood pressure.
+1. Giving up alcohol for a month may aid weight loss and lower blood pressure

-Dr Mehta, Senior Lecturer at the UCL Institute for Liver and Digestive Health
+Dr Gautam Mehta, Senior Lecturer at the UCL Institute for Liver and Digestive Health

-Dr Mehta co-authored a paper in May 2018 on the benefits of periods of abstinence such as Dry January.
+Dr Mehta co-authored a paper on the benefits of periods of abstinence such as Dry January.
 He says:

 “Our work has shown that a month off alcohol, in healthy individuals drinking at moderate to high levels, does lead to tangible health benefits by the end of the month.
 Our study saw a weight loss of around 2kg, a decrease in blood pressure of around 5%, and improvement in diabetes risk of almost 30%.
 We also noted large decreases in blood growth factors that are linked to certain cancers.
 However, we don’t know how long these benefits last, or whether they translate to long-term improvements in health.”